k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_catalog_app.md

 ​	<img src="images/properties.png" style="zoom: 67%;" />

 Each element has different properties.
-For example, a FIELD has properties such as Column Size and Source Data Type - identified by the Crawler, and PII and Classification - identified by the plugins.
+For example, a Dataset field has properties such as *column size* and *source data type* - identified by the Crawler, and *PII* and *Classification* - and created by the plugins.

 Clicking the property name or the <img src="images/info.png" style="zoom: 95%;" /> icon next to the element's name opens the More Info pop-up window that provides more details about the property.
 For example, the property's Origin, which can be the Crawler, one of the plugins or manual.